Visiting the Flinders? Explore like a pro with these tips from our park insiders.

 If bushwalking is up your alley, make your way to Arkaroo Rock, about 17 kilometres south of Ikara/Wilpena Pound.
 When you get there, be prepared for a gentle uphill hike.
 It should take about an hour to complete the round-trip.
 Pause to take in the lush surrounds and stunning views as you make your way to Arkaroo Rock.
 Here you’ll find ochre and charcoal rock paintings from the land’s traditional owners.

-Otherwise, venture off the beaten track and drive to Sacred Canyon, about 19 kilometres south-east of Wilpena Pound, but just outside Ikara-Flinders Ranges National Park.
-This site is best accessed with an Adnyamathanha guide through a cultural tour booked at Wilpena Pound Resort.
+Otherwise, plan a visit to Sacred Canyon, about 19 kilometres south-east of Wilpena Pound.
+This site can only be accessed with an Adnyamathanha guide through a cultural tour booked at Wilpena Pound Resort.
 Enjoy the short walk along the creek until you’re fully immersed in a spectacular gorge.
 Look around and you’ll see Aboriginal etchings in the rock faces, thought to depict animal tracks and people.
-Just remember to be respectful of the Adnyamathanha people and keep your hands off the etchings.
-Leave nothing but footprints and take nothing but photos.

 Insider tip: Don’t be confused if you see another show-stopping rock as you make your way up the hill to Arkaroo Rock – it’s not time to turn back.
 Keep walking and you’ll soon see the amazing heritage site.
 Stay on the track as it winds itself back down the hill.